bereal/AdventOfCode2020/README.md

 I had at least some idea about the languages I used in the previous days, but this one was a total surprise.
 I had very little experience with stack-based languages, so it feels very alien.
 This thing really made my rusty cogs turn.
-The best thing about Factor is its static checks that prevent you from doing something too stupid and spend hours in debug.
+A nice thing about Factor is its static checks that verify how the stack is used.
+For example, if a function is declared as

+    : my-func ( x y -- z ) ...

+it means that it's expected to consume two topmost values on the stack, and put one instead.
+(It's also ok just to consume one, so that the math adds up.)
+For example, the following function are valid:

+    : my-func ( x y -- z ) 3 * swap dup * +             ;  ! z = x^2 + 3*y

+    : my-func ( x y -- z ) 2dup > [ drop ] [ nip ] if  ;  ! z = max(x, y)

+but this one is not:

+    : my-func ( x y -- z ) * 3 ;  ! leaves two values on the stack instead of declared one

 While doing this exercise I was able to try higher-level constructs, such as currying and filters, but didn't try Factor's flavour of object-oriented programming and metaprogramming, so will definitely get back to it someday.
 To be honest, being busy struggling with the language, I failed to find the solution for the second part fully myself, so I got a hint about "tribonacci numbers" at reddit.
 But even then it wasn't the easiest coding in my life.